Creation Theology logo

 Destined according to God's wisdom

-Paul wrote in the first chapter, "But of Him you are in Christ Jesus, who became for us wisdom from God; and righteousness and sanctification and redemption; that, as it is written, 'He who glories, let him glory in the LORD' " (1 Cor.
+Paul wrote in the first chapter, "But of Him you are in Christ Jesus, who became for us wisdom from God; and righteousness and sanctification and redemption; that, as it is written, 'He who glories, let him glory in the Lord' " (1 Cor.
 1:30-31).
 The wisdom of God in bringing His purpose to pass is found in the person and work of Jesus Christ.
 The Scripture states, "For since, in the wisdom of God, the world through wisdom did not know God, it pleased God through the foolishness of the message preached to save those who believe" (1 Cor.
 1:21).
 The wisdom of man did not reconcile him to God, neither did man's strength or riches.
 God isn't depending on man's wisdom, strength, and resources for mankind to come into a right relationship with Him.
-God's wisdom is that mankind would come to Him through God's wisdom, strength, and resources by grace, and this to God's glory.
-This is the wisdom of God "ordained before the ages for our glory."
+God's wisdom is that mankind would come to Him through God's wisdom, strength, and resources by grace through Jesus Christ, and this to God's glory.
+This is the wisdom of God, "ordained before the ages for our glory."

 God's plan realized through Christ

 For the Christian, fruitfulness in Christ comes as the where and how of God's purpose is fulfilled.
 Where is the place of being conformed to the image of Christ, an image of God's love.
-How is through the redeemer Jesus Christ.
+How is through the redeemer, Jesus Christ.
 The overwhelming love of God, demonstrated through His Son Jesus Christ, is the basis for mankind's love toward God.
 The Apostle John wrote, "We love Him because He first loved us" (1 John 4:19).
 The work of the Holy Spirit in a person's life is to testify of Jesus Christ.
-Love is the fruit of the Spirit as one considers and believes upon who Jesus is, what He is, and what He has done.
+Love is the fruit of the Spirit as one considers and believes in who Jesus is, what He is, and what He has done.
 Love comes from abiding in and knowing Christ.

 To come to Christ as a believer requires an acceptance of His finished work of redemption rather than dependence upon one's own work.
 It requires faith in Christ rather than reliance upon one's own wisdom.
 It requires receiving in Christ a new life through His Holy Spirit.
 It requires bowing the knee to God through the lordship of Jesus Christ.
 To come to Christ involves an automatic rejection of one's own strength, wisdom, and resources.
 In this is regeneration.
-However this is just the beginning of a lifelong learning process in which the believer continues to learn not to trust and rely upon himself.
+However, this is just the beginning of a lifelong process in which the believer continues to learn not to trust and rely upon himself.
 Fruitfulness in Christ comes as this lesson is learned and the believer relies upon God by resting in Christ, putting faith in Christ, and living in the life of Christ through His Spirit.
 In these things God becomes "all in all" and is glorified.
 This is the destination that God has predetermined for His people.

 "Present yourselves"